Sequel (PFZ, 2015*)

-The Privacy-Free Zone (PFZ, 2016+) project has as its purpose the exploration of a paradox: how do the right of privacy and freedom of artistic expression coexist in the different countries?
-How the right of privacy gives to everyone the exclusive right on their own personal image and prevents third parties from representing it?
+The Privacy-Free Zone (PFZ, 2016+) project has as its purpose the exploration of a paradox: how do the rights of privacy and freedom of artistic expression coexist in different countries?
+How does the right of privacy gives everyone the exclusive right on their own personal image and prevents third parties from representing it?

 Human Rights Council resolution 19/6 guarantee the right to freedom of artistic expression and creation

 Which is the physical space of an image?

 In mathematics, a binary relation R in a set X is transitive if, and only if, for each a, b, c belonging to X, a is in a relation with b and b is in a relation with c, then also a is in a relation with c.
 In symbols:∀ a,c ∈ X : aRb ⋀ bRc ⇒ aRcSo for example, “bigger than”, “equals” are transitive relations if: a=b and b=c, then a=c.
 So, if for each a, b, c belonging to X (project), a (artist) equals b (matteofieni), and b equals c (people), then a = c, then as a consequence all people participating to X are artists.
 This demonstrates that the theory, called “transitive relation of the artist” by MF, does work.
 Obviously, there still needs to be a demonstration that a (artist) = b (matteo).
 This will happen if c (the participants) will contribute to the project and consciously to its principles.